Albilvl/albilvl/README.md

 Welcome to my Github!
 I'm a Software Engineer, with a background in coaching and psychology.
-I am a Software Engineering program graduate.

 I have experience with HTML, CSS, Javascript, React, SQL, Ruby, Object-Oriented Programming, Ruby on Rails, Sinatra, ActiveRecord, Heroku, SQLite, PostgreSQL, RSpec, MVC Software Architecture.

 I'm looking for Frontend Software Engineering roles primarily, and secondly for roles as a Full-Stack Software Engineer.
 I am always interested in environments where i can continue to grow and learn new languages.